United States District Court for the District of Montana

 The United States District Court for the District of Montana (in case citations, D. Mont.) is the United States District Court whose jurisdiction is the state of Montana (except the part of the state within Yellowstone National Park, which is under the jurisdiction of the United States District Court for the District of Wyoming).
 The court is located in Billings, Butte, Great Falls, Helena and Missoula.

 Cases from the District of Montana are appealed to the United States Court of Appeals for the Ninth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States Attorney's Office for the District of Montana represents the United States in civil and criminal litigation in the court.
-Kurt Alme has served as the U.S. Attorney since March 17, 2025.
+Mark Stegar Smith has served as the acting U.S. Attorney since June 1, 2026.

 History

 The District of Montana was organized on February 22, 1889, by 25 Stat.
 676, following Montana's admission to statehood.
 Congress organized Montana as a single judicial district, and authorized one judgeship for the district court, which was assigned to the Ninth Circuit.
 A temporary second judgeship was added on September 14, 1922, by 42 Stat.
 837, and was made permanent on May 31, 1938, by 52 Stat.
 584. On July 10, 1984, by 98 Stat.
 333, the third judgeship was authorized.